What are my rights if I’m detained or arrested?

 You are being detained when the police stop you and give you reasons to believe you are legally obligated to stop and stay with them or comply with their requests or demands.
 The Canadian Charter of Rights and Freedoms protects you from being detained without a reason.
 If the police say you are not free to go, you’re being detained.

-If the police decide to arrest you, they will formally take you into custody.
+If the police decide to arrest you, they will formally take you into .
 You are not free to go and you will probably be handcuffed.
-If you’re being arrested, the police have to believe there are reasonable and probable grounds to charge you with a criminal offence.
+If you’re being arrested, the police have to believe there are to you with a criminal .

 What the police are allowed to do